DHI-GRAS/the-gras-style/README.md

 1. If you contribute code to a repository that has continuous integration (CI) set up, you *must* at least write one test for your code (could be as simple as "code runs without crashing").
 1. If you contribute code to a repository that also measures code coverage, your addition must not decrease coverage.
 If your code is *inherently untestable* for technical reasons, you may use `# pragma: no cover` to exclude a certain branch or function from coverage reports.

+## How we write Snakefiles

+1. The most important aspect when writing Snakefiles is to make sure that a rule may only succeed if it actually succeeded (that is, to minimize false positive executions), and to never modify products in-place.
+A workflow that strictly adheres to these rules will never leave the data storage in a corrupted state.
+It is therefore critical to test your assumptions about the output products of a rule before exiting, e.g. by asserting that files were actually created (and contain meaningful data).
+We call this *defensive rule writing*.
+1. Snakefiles should be as self-contained as possible.
+One of the strengths of Snakemake is that it is very transparent how products are created; an advantage that is nullified if too much logic is moved outside the Snakefile.
+1. When using directories as outputs (via the `directory` directive), it is often useful to add a rule that "scatters" the directory contents to make them visible to Snakemake.
+These scatter rules take the created directory as input and outputs the products that are required downstream without modifying them.
+1. Make sure that your rules do not leave any temporary files behind.
+The `shadow` directive can be helpful to enforce this.
+1. Add a graphical version of your workflow to the README (via `snakemake --rulegraph | dot -Tpng -o graph.png`)
+1. Group output folder trees by product, not by scene (i.e., `cloudmask/{scene_id}`, `extracted/{scene_id}` instead of `{scene_id}/cloudmask` and `{scene_id}/extracted`).